carbon-language/carbon-lang/docs/project/goals.md

-While this is perhaps the least unique among programming languages of the goals we list here, we feel it is important to state it, explain all of what we mean by this, and fit it into our prioritization scheme.
+While this is perhaps the least unique among programming languages of the goals we list here, we feel it is important to state it, explain all of what we mean by it, and fit it into our prioritization scheme.

 Software, especially at scale and over time, already imposes a burden on engineers due to its complexity.
 Carbon should strive for simplicity to reduce